rnwst/easy-languages-dict/DEVELOPMENT.md

   --keep-profile-changes \
   --start-url='https://www.youtube.com/watch?v=9G9liRZvi5E'
 ```
-Note that the above command does not launch `build.js` and so the extension will not be automatically rebuild if changes to the source files are made.
+Note that the above command does not launch `build.js` and so the extension will not be automatically rebuilt if changes to the source files are made.
 To rebuild the extension in this case, run `npm run build` once the changes are made, and `web-ext` will then automatically update the extension.

-### Browser Profiles
+### Desktop Browser Profiles

 When in 'watch' mode, `build.js` launches a browser instance using the browser profile in `browser-profiles/{browser}`.
 This profile is not version-controlled, and changes to it persist across instances of `npm start`.
 It is recommended to install a YouTube ad-blocking extension such as uBlock Origin in the profile to improve the developer experience.

+### On Android

+`adb` must be installed on the computer.
+On Arch Linux, this is provided by the [android-tools](https://archlinux.org/packages/extra/x86_64/android-tools/) package.
+On the Android device, install [Firefox Nightly for Developers](https://play.google.com/store/apps/details?id=org.mozilla.fenix).
+Open the app, and go to *Settings* → *Advanced* and enable *Remote debugging via USB*.
+Then run the build script: `npm run start-firefox-android`.
+Open a Firefox instance on the computer, and navigate to `about:debugging`.
+Select *Enable USB Devices*.
+The device should appear in the menu on the left and can be selected.
+Open tabs as well as the extension's background page can then be inspected.

+**The extension doesn't currently work on Android**, due to [this Fenix bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1871437).
+Until it is fixed, the extension won't run on Android.
+[Kiwi](https://github.com/kiwibrowser/src) is another browser that supports browser extensions on Android, but I don't know if the developers can be trusted to follow good security practices, and therefore it is unlikely that this extension will ever officially support Kiwi or recommend its usage.

 ## Debugging the Extension